The renovated Norse ruins at Qassiarsuk in South Greenland, by Stacy William Head

 • What is the best time to travel to Greenland?

 People travel in Greenland mainly in summer or winter.
 In summer season the best time to travel is from mid June to mid September.
+Early June and late September are quieter periods and not all boat tours and activities are available.
+However, these periods have their own charm.
 Winter starts in November and lasts until the end of April.
-For a proper winter experience, however, we recommend travelling from mid February to mid April as there is greater likelihood of snow, more daylight and also more activities on offer.
+For a proper winter experience, however, we recommend travelling from February to mid April as there is greater likelihood of snow, more daylight and also more activities on offer.

 • How is the climate in Greenland?